 This model cannot be applied to heavy petroleum distillates such as asphalt, bitumen, motor/lubricating or hydraulic oils.

-This service is available at the St. John's and Edmonton Environmental laboratory facilities.
+This service is available at the St. John's and Calgary Environmental laboratory facilities.

 The calculation test code F3FIDEB-SC should be added to: F24FIDEN-S.